recommend-games/blog/content/posts/susd_effect/index.md

 ## Conclusion: the real Shut Up & Sit Down effect

 According to synthetic control, in the weeks after a SU&SD video is published, 20% to 60% of the new ratings can be attributed to that review, in extreme cases up to 90%.
 In other words, **for some games interest increases tenfold**.
-It's hard to deny, SU&SD exercises a great influence over the hobby – and finally we got some numbers to back up the anecdotes.
+It's hard to deny, SU&SD exercises a great deal of influence over the hobby – and finally we got some numbers to back up the anecdotes.
 They've worked over a decade on sharing the love for board games to a broader audience, and it's clear that they've been successful in doing so.

 As powerful as this method is, let's not forget some caveats: First off, we cannot exclude the possibility of some other "intervention" that might have caused the increase in interest.
 Maybe the video conincided with a crowdfunding campaign or some other "influencer" mentioning the game on their feed.
 We did our best to work out that some significant "treatment" happened on the day of the review, but we can't be sure it's SU&SD.